 Here and there a movie shows up that contains such a sensationally original plot that it blows your mind.
-From the scenes where the viewers have photos of Truman instead of their own life up to the camera in a button, the screenwriter Andrew Niccol had an idea that's as genius as it is simple - what if a normal man would find out that his whole private life is just a TV show that was aired all around the world?
+From the scenes where the viewers have photos of Truman on their walls instead of their own life up to the camera in a button, the screenwriter Andrew Niccol had an idea that's as genius as it is simple—what if a normal man would find out that his whole private life is just a TV show that was aired publicly all around the world?
 Unbelievably brilliant for its time, predicting the arrival of voyeuristic reality shows like "Big Brother", "The Truman Show" quickly entered the anthology of big budget Hollywood experimental films, and despite its commercial success the critics suddenly looked at comedian Jim Carrey in a different light for embodying the innocent, sympathetic title character without privacy.
-It's a beautiful example how the authors crafted a magical mood (the original screenplay, set in New York, was darker: in it, Christof, the author of the show, appeared more often in the first half, it was discovered that there were no cameras in the toilet and there was a fascinating "meeting" of actors of the show and Christof), also thanks to the emotional engagement by director Peter Weir who used unusual camera angles and wide lenses to create the feeling of thousands of secret cameras in that show.
+It's a beautiful example how the authors crafted a magical mood (the original screenplay, set in New York, was even darker, with a fascinating "meeting" of actors of the show and Christof), also thanks to the emotional engagement by director Peter Weir who used unusual camera angles and wide lenses to create the feeling of thousands of secret cameras in that show.
 Niccol probably learned a lot from Greek mythology, by turning the ordinary story of an insurance salesman who cannot leave his town to find the girl he loves into an extraordinary, subconscious allegory about people battling the gods of fate, the modern Moirai, who want to stop their wishes and dictate their life.